f3rmion/eikecaldeweyher/README.md

 This will create all needed tables.

 ## Coverimage storage
-In order to save coverimages and make them available to the public use a new disk
+In order to save coverimages and make them available to the public use a new disk (defined in ``config/filesystem.php``)

 ```bash
 mkdir storage/app/covers